Justice-Through-Code/spring_2022/lessons/01_command_line/2_python_intro.md

 # Python

-It is a rite of passage that the first line of code that a new programmer writes does one thing: prints out 'Hello, world!'.
+It is a rite of passage that the first line of code a new programmer writes does one thing: prints out 'Hello, world!'.
 Because the robots definitely aren't going to take over and your computer talking to you isn't scary at all, right?
 Let's get to it.

-Python 3 (new versions are released periodically) should already be installed on your computers from the Pre-course installation instructions, but let's check again just in case.
+Python 3 (new versions are released periodically) should already be installed on your computer from the Pre-course installation instructions, but let's check again just in case.

 Open the Terminal and type `python3 --version` to check.
 If it displays 'Python' and a version number, you're all set!